GalleriaJS/galleria/docs/flickr.rst

 Sets the amount of images that will be fetched (max 100)

-use_original
+size
 ------------

-    | type: **Boolean**
+    | type: **String**
-    | default: **false**
+    | default: **'medium'**

-If set to ``true``, it forces Galleria to try to fetch the highest image resolution available from flickr.
-This will slow download time a lot, unless you know what you are fetching (f.ex images from your own account).
-Setting this to false will tell Galleria to fetch the 'medium' sized image from Flickr (680 x 480px).
-Please note that the ``.search()`` will fetch a smaller image for thumbnails per default.

-Read more about flickr sizes at the flickr.photos.getSizes() documentation.
+This options defines what size the plugin will fetch from flickr.
+Possible values are 'small', 'medium','big' and 'original'.
+Note that the 'big' size (1024px wide) is only available if the original size exceeds 1280px wide.
+If not, 'big' will return the biggest size available. 'original' will always return the biggest image available, but this can slow down performance significantly.

 sort
 ------------